 5. Management

-The Management of the Club shall be vested in the Management Committee, which shall consist of the Chair, Treasurer, Secretary, who shall be officers of the club, together with a committee of (5 or more) members.
+The Management of the Club shall be vested in the Management Committee, which shall consist of the Chair, Treasurer, Secretary, who shall be officers of the club, together with a committee of no less than 5 and no more than 8 members.
 All the foregoing shall be elected at the Annual General Meeting and shall remain in office until the conclusion of the Annual General Meeting the following year.
 The Committee shall have the power to fill vacancies as and when they arise between Annual General Meetings.
 The Management Committee shall have the power as necessary to appoint sub-committees, advisers to the Management Committee and co-opt members for particular projects.
 Sub-committee members, advisers and co-opted members shall not have a vote at Management Committee.

 In the event of a tie when there is a vote at a meeting of the Management Committee the Chair shall have an casting vote or may choose to refer the matter to an EGM within 28 days of the committee meeting where the matter in question shall be voted on by all members present or to an AGM if it is due within 28 days of the tied vote at committee.